contao/docs/docs/dev/framework/templates/_index.md

 render a template in the front end, while the `BackendTemplate` can be used to render a template in the back end.
 All `ce_*`, `mod_*`, news and event templates etc. are always front end templates, whereas most back end templates start with the prefix `be_`.

-The following example will instantiate a front end template instance and render the template as a string:
+The following example will instantiate a front end template object and render the template as a string:

 ```php
 use Contao\FrontendTemplate;